weiqingwen/spring-boot-forum/README.md

 # How It Works 如何运行

 ### Database Setup
-Before deployment, please make sure MySQL database is up and running.
+Before deployment, please make sure MySQL database is up and running:

 - Default schema name is `db_springboot_forum`
 - Default username is `root`